bkach/truco/README.md

 ### `POST /addPlayer`

-Adds a player to the game
+Adds a player to the game and deals them in with a random set of three cards.

+###### Todo: Separate adding a player and dealing to all players

 #### Request